Effects of Early Warning Emails on Student Performance: Data and Model

-To determine a possible treatment effect the following model assumptions must be met; (i) the running variable $W$ needs to be continuous around the cutoff, see \cite{mccrarymanipulation2008}.
-Otherwise, participants might be able to manipulate the treatment. (ii) the instrument $Z$ only appears in equation \eqref{eq:1_stage} for $T$ and not in equation \eqref{eq:2_stage} for $Y$ and the general assumptions for the IV estimation must hold \cite[pp. 883-885]{Cameron2005}.
+The following assumptions must be met to identify a potential treatment effect; (i) the running variable $W$ needs to be continuous around the cutoff, see \cite{mccrarymanipulation2008}.
+If this assumption is not met, it could indicate that participants can manipulate the treatment.
+Furthermore, the general assumptions for IV estimation must hold.
+Therefore, (ii) instrument $Z$ only appears in equation \eqref{eq:1_stage} for $T$ and not in equation \eqref{eq:2_stage} for $Y$ (the exclusion restriction). (iii) Instrument $Z$ must be correlated with the endogenous explanatory variable $T$ \cite[pp. 883-885]{Cameron2005}.

-For an IV estimation the two main requirements are that the instrument does covary with the variable $T$ and also the instrument must not covary with the error term $u_i$ (exogeneity).
-In an RDD this assumptions are met by construction of the approach since the instrument is a nonlinear (step) transformation of the running variable. \cite{Imbens2008,Lee2010}
+We will return to assumption (i) in section \ref{sec:analysis}.
+The exclusion restriction for the instrument variable $Z$ holds since the variable is only an indicator variable showing whether a student is to the left or right of the cutoff ($c = 0.4$), and the probability of passing the exam is also already included in the second stage of the design.
+Assumption (iii) is satisfied in an RDD model by the construction of the approach as the instrument is a nonlinear (step) transformation of the running variable \cite{Lee2010}.